santtu/santtu.github.io/_posts/2018-11-27-reinvent-practicalities.md

   practically **all the time** literally a highly visible guide within 20 paces of you.
 While the number of staff seems excessive at times, they are definitely helpful and useful.
-I realized I've come to realize almost completely on them instead of even trying to check the venue map on the flaky wifi.
+I realized I've come to almost completely on them instead of even trying to check the venue map on the flaky wifi.

 * Better transport than last year.
 I wasn't here last year, but people